All Episodes

 Remember now, Democrats can rarely be upfront honest about their policy intentions, their ideological intentions and desires.

-is if they were, nobody would vote for them.
+If they were, nobody would vote for them.

-Certainly not a majority.
+Certainly, not a majority.

 A majority of people would not elect them.